Understand Crowdfunding Basics So You Can Launch Your Project With Confidence

 Rewards For The Superfan

-While not always appropriate for every campaign, it’s a fun and potentially lucrative idea to offer (usually less than 10) rewards that are very expensive.
-Rewards are capped at $10,000 USD , so you still have limits as to what you should offer, but many campaigns offer rewards that are much more personal at this level.
-Things like paying for travel to local events, personalized products, and exclusive communication or thanks from the creators are great opportunities to attract your superfans.
+While not always appropriate for every campaign, it’s a fun and potentially lucrative idea to offer (usually less than 10) rewards that are more expensive.
+Rewards are capped at $10,000 USD, so there are limits to what can be offered, but this kind of high-level pledge allows creators to be more personal.
+Perks such as paying for travel to local events, personalized products, and exclusive communication or thanks from the creators (if well known or considered “celebrity” within their niche) are great opportunities to attract superfans.

 - Less is more when it comes to reward choice.
 Having fewer, yet distinct, rewards makes choosing easier for your backers